-Greeter: The thing that Thurman recognized was that everyone plays a different role in the work of being God's hands in the world.
+Greeter: Well, Thurman, and I presume King as well, recognized was that everyone plays a different role in the work of being God's hands in the world.
 He was not publicly visible in the Civil Rights movement, not in the way Dr. King or Malcolm X or others were.
 But there are many who consider him the 'spiritual architect' (fingers do quotation marks in the air) of the Civil Rights movement.
 He was a quiet, meditative man who was deeply rooted in the tradition and inspired many of those who did become visible.

 Greeter and parents walk toward the back of the church down one of the side aisles.
-Kid has picked up crayon and paper and is sketching a penguin.
+Kid has picked up black crayon and paper and is sketching a penguin.